 If we know in advance that a label job is intended for T/T over-printing, we can replace the normal over-laminate with one specifically designed for T/T inks.
 Indeed, we even allow you to select that laminate during the online ordering process - problem solved!
 Note - there is a very small increase in cost for this special laminate, but in the bigger picture you’ll save substantial money by reducing the number of versions you’re ordering.

 We realize that using this approach may not be ideal for all companies.
 We get that.
 By no means do we think that this is a "one size fits all" solution.
-For many e-liquid companies, however, using thermal transfer printing could be the difference between having properly labeled product available on demand.
+For many e-liquid companies, however, using thermal transfer label printing could be the difference between having properly labeled product available on demand.